Lumagen User Guide

 Lumagen 3D LUts

-The Lumagen LUT Boxes enable 3D calibration LUTs generated via LightSpace CMS to be uploaded into one of a selection of preset LUT location, selectable via a user infrared remote control.
+The Lumagen LUT Boxes enable 1D and 3D calibration LUTs generated via LightSpace CMS to be uploaded into one of a selection of preset LUT locations, selectable via a user infrared remote control.

 When combined with LightSpace CMS the Lumagen Radiance LUT Boxes provide accurate colour management and calibration capabilities.